Dunmanway killings: Killings in Ballygroman

 On 13 April, Michael Collins had complained about British newspaper reports on attacks against Protestants in Ireland to Desmond Fitzgerald.
 Collins said that while some of the coverage was "fair newspaper comment", the "strain of certain parts is very objectionable".
-Alice Hodder, a local Protestant from Crosshaven some 23 miles to the south east, wrote to her mother shortly afterwards about Herbert Woods,His aunt and uncle had been subject to a lot of persecution and feared an attack, so young Woods went to stay with them.
+Alice Hodder, a local Protestant from Crosshaven some 23 miles to the southeast, wrote to her mother shortly afterwards about Herbert Woods,His aunt and uncle had been subject to a lot of persecution and feared an attack, so young Woods went to stay with them.
 At 2:30 am armed men ... broke in ...
 Woods fired on the leader and shot him ...
 They caught Woods, tried him by mock court martial and sentenced him to be hanged ...
 The brothers of the murdered man then gouged out his eyes while he was alive and then hanged him ...
 When will the British Government realise that they are really dealing with savages and not ordinary normal human beings?

 The letter was forwarded to Lionel Curtis, Secretary of the Cabinet's Irish Committee, on which he appended the comment "this is rather obsolete".
 Matilda Woods later testified before the Grants Committee, while applying for £5,000 compensation in 1927, that her husband had been drawn and quartered before being killed and that the Hornibrooks were taken to a remote location, forced to dig their own graves and shot dead.
 Both Ryan and Hart note that Matilda Woods was not in Ireland when her husband disappeared and there is no record of his body ever being located.